cap-js/docs/java/event-handlers/indicating-errors.md

 ### Provide custom error messages

 By default, CAP Java provides error messages in several languages.
 If these error messages or translation are not sufficient for an application, they can be overwritten with custom error messages.
-Therefore, an application can provide a `messages_<LOCALE>.proberties` resource bundle in the folder `src/main/resources/`.
+Applications can overwrite these texts by providing new error messages under the respective error code in the application's `messages.properties` resource bundle under `src/main/resources`.
 To know which error codes and messages are available by default, you can have a look at the Java enumeration `com.sap.cds.services.utils.CdsErrorStatuses` with your favorite IDE.
 This enumeration shows all available error codes and messages that are used by the CAP Java runtime.

 ## Target